 What Is the Difference Between a "Fault" and a "No-Fault" Divorce?

-All states now allow for “no-fault” divorce, without the need for the couple to blame the other for the breakdown in the marriage.
-Some states still allow for at-fault divorce based on the misconduct of one spouse.
+All states allow for “no-fault” divorce.
+With a no-fault divorce, the parties do not need to blame the other party based on fault grounds.
+However, some states still allow for at-fault divorce based on the misconduct of one spouse.

-Historically, the couple had to provide a reason for seeking a legal divorce.
+Historically, the couple had to provide a reason for seeking a divorce.
 There were limited grounds for divorce.
-States required a showing that one spouse was at fault for the break-down of the marriage, limited to:
+States required a showing that one spouse was at fault for the breakdown of the marriage, limited to allegations that a spouse:

 - Cruel treatment